cloudflare/cloudflare-docs/content/firewall/cf-dashboard/rules-lists/manage-lists.md

 You can add and remove items from a list, but you cannot change the list name or type.

-For more information, refer to [Use IP Lists: Manage IP List items](/firewall/cf-dashboard/rules-lists/manage-items/).
+For more information, refer to [Manage IP List items](/firewall/cf-dashboard/rules-lists/manage-items/).